Recent Head-On Crash in Ulster Results in Injured Drivers

 When responsibility for an accident is unclear, attorneys for an injured plaintiff may sometimes be able to use evidence of a ticket issued to the other driver as evidence of negligence.
 When one driver was issued a ticket at the scene of an accident to which they pled guilty, this fact can serve as evidence that the ticketed driver was not driving like a reasonable, law-abiding person at the time of the crash, and thus is financially liable for the other driver’s injuries.
 In such cases, the court will view the guilty plea as an admission that the driver was responsible for the accident.
 If the ticketed driver contests the ticket and is found not guilty of the violation, however, the ticket may not come into evidence.
 A skilled New York personal injury attorney will be able to use this strategy, as well as others, to obtain the best award of damages possible after you’re injured in an accident.

-If you or someone you love has been hurt in a car or truck crash in New York, contact the knowledgeable and experienced Hudson Valley lawyers at Rusk, Wadlin, Heppner & Martuscello for a free consultation on your personal injury case, in Marlboro at 845-236-4411, and in Kingston at 845-331-4100.
+If you or someone you love has been hurt in a car or truck crash in New York, contact the knowledgeable and experienced attorney for auto accidents at Rusk, Wadlin, Heppner & Martuscello for a free consultation on your personal injury case, in Marlboro at 845-236-4411, and in Kingston at 845-331-4100.